davidlj95/smart-payment-channel/README.md

 </center>
 # Reports
 The following reports have been written during the project development:
-> As the reports are stored in a repository, just current versions are included in this package, old versions are links to the old repository versions
+> - As the reports are stored in a repository, just current versions are included in this package, old versions are links to the old repository versions
+> - TEX sources and sources folder only work in local or offline versions
 ## Initial report
 Explaining the project at a high level and the main project goals, introducing the methodology and schedule.
 ### Versions